muhme/joomla-branches-tester/README.md

         For those with a taste for the finer details, the comments are a gourmet treat."*

 <details>
-  <summary>As of mid-September 2024, there are currently 14 Docker containers providing the functionality.</summary>
+  <summary>As of early October 2024, there are currently 14 Docker containers providing the functionality.</summary>

 ---

-The abbreviation `jbt` stands for Joomla Branches Tester:
+The abbreviation `jbt` stands for Joomla Branches Tester.

+### Docker Container List

 |Name|Docker IPs|Host Port:<br />Container Inside|Directory :eight_spoked_asterisk: |Comment|
 |----|----------|--------------------------------|----------------------------------|-------|